olivierfriard/boris_docs/index.rst

 .. image:: converter_selection_from_repository.png
-   :alt: Converters tab
+   :alt: Converters selection from repository
-   :width: 100%
+   :width: 50%

 Open an existing project with BORIS